You can start capturing observations as soon as you've created a session.

 You can write your observation as one paragraph and hit Enter to save and start the next one, or you can hit Shift+Enter to start a new line within the same observation.
 We recommend keeping each observation simple, clear and as close to verbatim as possible - it will help with analyzing later on.

 Assign tasks to your observations

-Once your tasks are set up you'll see them on the right side panel while capturing observations.
-You can refer to them as a discussion guide, or quickly assign the observations to the relevant task.
+Once your tasks or discussion points are set up you'll see them on the right side panel while capturing observations.
+You can refer to them as a guide, or quickly assign the observations to the relevant task.

-Assigning tasks to observations means it's easier later on yo filter your observation based on tasks, making analysis faster.
+Assigning tasks to observations means it's easier later on to filter your observations based on tasks, making analysis faster.

 How to use tasks for exploratory research

 In an exploratory qualitative research session, such as discovery interviews or focus groups, the discussion may shift between different questions, or it may be hard to attribute to one specific task.

 In this case, it's best to leave out task assignment and focus on observing and noting down as much as you can, you can always clean up and assign an observation to a task later.

 By default, your session will begin with ‘Unassigned observations’.
 This is for all the information that’s not related to tasks, such as background information about your participant.
 By leaving it ‘unassigned’ you can still capture and store this information for analysis later, without tying it to specific tasks.